codi0/dweb-research/README.md

 # Web3 research hub
-Welcome to the [codi.io](https://codi.io) collaborative research hub into open web3 infrastructure.
+Welcome to the [codi.io](https://codi.io) research hub into open web3 infrastructure.

 ### Our mission

 To decentralise the world's computing infrastructure.
-We believe in an open web3 tech stack, composed of standards-based protocols and not reliant on centralised cloud providers, that provides opportunity for every developer.
+We believe in an open web3 tech stack, composed of interoperable decentralised protocols, that will replace our reliance on centralised cloud providers and be accessible for every developer.

-There are many potential solutions emerging across the decentralised web, both on-chain and off-chain.
-We imagine our platform as a hub that will integrate the best of these solutions, to create a seamless experience for deploying completely decentralised applications.
+We're creating an open-source development platform, integrating access to the best on-chain and off-chain solutions, to enable seamless creation and deployment of decentralised applications.

+### How can I get involved?

+Join our [developer community](https://codi.io/discord) to ask questions, share your ideas, and get involved in creating an open web3 tech stack!

 ### What problem are we trying to solve?